uwedaeumler/qr-code-scanner/README.md

     docker run hello-world

-If the installation is successful, the output should contain the following:
+If the installation was successful, the output should contain the following:

 ![successful installation](images/docker_installation.png)